 - Do you have some honey, lemon juice and egg?
 A few drops of honey, lemon juice and egg white, mixed together, is something you can do then.
 Apply on affected area and leave to dry.
 Afterwards, remove with cotton dipped in warm water.

 Now we want to hear from you.
 Do write to us for any queries and feedback.
-If you have tried any of the above Ayurvedic remedies, then do share your experience with us.
+If you have tried any of the above Ayurvedic remedies for unwanted body hair, then do share your experience with us.
 We will get back to you the soonest.

 Wishing you vibrant health!